NikoLicht/portfolio/src/pages/blog/analog_photos.md

 ## My point being
-To me at least, the fact that it is expensive to make a photo, reminds me that I should make sure to experience moments in life that are worth that price.
+To me at least, the fact that it is expensive to make a photo, reminds me that <mark>I should make sure to experience moments in life that are worth spending that price to capture forever</mark>.
 Worthy of a photo.
-Though, I don't think every moment must be photographed - it's also important to live in the moment.
+Though, I don't think every moment must be photographed - it's also important to simply live in the moment.
 I am very much a photographer for myself.
 I serve myself.
 I take photos for my own future reminiscing of good times with friends and family.
-My photos are rarely masterpieces, but imperfectly captures a real moment.
+My photos are rarely masterpieces, but imperfectly captures a real moments.
 If they are super shitty, it is because I had a great time.
 If you are curious check some of them out [here](https://photos.google.com/share/AF1QipNmj_b66m4hsL4wxDlr063fvHkjUyZWybj5Xevx31tC7Y-cydDFLzlJwi9_V-VZjw?key=NFk3TERqUVlyY3hIa0FNaHlTcEJycjhYM2MzQVln).

-But even though you might take photos of nature, architecture or more abstract subjects, I think that the idea still stands.
-You should live the moments that your film is worth.
-Your time is worth _slightly_ more than celluloid film anyway.
+You might take photos of nature, architecture or more abstract subjects, I think that the idea still stands.
+You should live the moments that your film is worth. <mark>Your time is worth _slightly_ more than celluloid film anyway</mark>.